Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Preliminaries

 \begin{example} Figure \ref{fig:tree_part2} depicts two representations of a tree partition of depth two on $[0,1]^2$. \end{example}

 We focus on strata that form tree partitions for several reasons.
-First, these types of strata are easy to represent and interpret, even in higher dimensions, via their tree representations or as a series of yes or no questions.
+First, relative to more ``flexible" partitions of $\mathcal{X}$, these types of strata are easy to represent and interpret, especially in higher dimensions, via their tree representations or as a series of yes or no questions.
 We argued in the introduction that this could be of particular importance in economic applications.
-Second, as we explain in Remark \ref{rem:tech_challenge} and Appendix \ref{sec:compdet}, restricting ourselves to tree partitions gives us theoretical and computational tractability.
-In particular, computing an optimal stratification is a difficult discrete optimization problem for which we exploit the tree structure to employ an effective search heuristic known as an evolutionary algorithm.
-Third, the recursive aspect of tree partitions makes the targeting of subgroup-specific effects convenient, as we show in Section \ref{sec:extensions}.
+Second, as we explain in Remarks \ref{rem:compdet} and \ref{rem:tech_challenge}, restricting ourselves to tree partitions helps with computational and theoretical tractability.
+In particular, computing an optimal stratification function is a difficult discrete optimization problem, but restricting ourselves to tree partitions allows us to employ an effective search heuristic known as an evolutionary algorithm.
+Third, the recursive aspect of tree partitions makes the targeting of subgroup-specific effects convenient, as we explain in Section \ref{sec:extensions}.